-A high-energy innovation ecosystem
+A high-energy ecosystem

-We’re world leaders in electronic medical records, and big data and artificial intelligence are swiftly being adopted by the Australian healthcare sector, with fantastic opportunities to access and create data-driven health services and products.
+We’re also world leaders in electronic medical records, and big data and artificial intelligence are swiftly being adopted by the Australian healthcare sector, with fantastic opportunities to access and create data-driven health services and products.

-Australia’s national science agency CSIRO is leading new strategies to prevent and minimise the impact of diseases through the delivery of evidence-based products, programs and services including its molecular diagnostic solutions and precision health and medicine research.
+Australia’s national science agency CSIRO is leading new strategies to prevent and minimise the impact of diseases through the delivery of evidence-based products, programs and services, including its molecular diagnostic solutions and precision health and medicine research.

 Ideal location for clinical trials

 Australia’s clinical trial capabilities, skilled workforce and specialised infrastructure are second to none.
 With some 50 trial networks and biobanks across the country, Australia started 1880 clinical trials in 2019 with 95,000 Australian participating.
 Conduct your clinical trials in Australia and you benefit from:

 - high-quality data that is recognised around the world

 - cost effectiveness – it’s 28% cheaper to run trials here than in the US.

 It’s no wonder that our sophisticated clinical trials environment draws both local and international participants, with nearly one-third of industry-led trials in Australia led by multinational companies.

 Australia ranks fifth on the International Property Rights Index 201